The Legislative Fair Share Amendment

 The Fair Share Amendment is a proposal to amend the Massachusetts Constitution, creating an additional tax of four percentage points on the portion of a person’s annual income above $1 million.
 The new revenue, approximately $2 billion a year, would be spent on quality public education, affordable public colleges and universities, and the repair and maintenance of roads, bridges, and public transportation.
 To ensure that the amendment continues to apply only to the highest income taxpayers, who have the ability to pay more, the $1 million threshold would be adjusted each year to reflect cost-of-living increases.

-Legislation introduced by Sen. Lewis (S.16) and Rep. O’Day (H.86), which is supported by the Raise Up Massachusetts coalition, starts the legislative process of amending the constitution.
-In order to place the amendment on the ballot, it must receive two consecutive 50% votes of the constitutional convention: one from the 2019/2020 Legislature, and another from the 2021/2022 Legislature.
-If both votes are successful, the amendment will be placed on the November 2022 ballot.
+Legislation introduced by Sen. Lewis (S.16) and Rep. O’Day (H.86), which is supported by the Raise Up Massachusetts coalition, started the legislative process of amending the constitution.
+In June 2019, the Fair Share Amendment received a Constitutional Convention vote of 147 legislators in favor to 48 opposed.
+Now, it must receive a second 50% votes of the Constitutional Convention during the 2021/2022 legislative session order to be placed on the November 2022 ballot for voters to decide.

 Why We Need the Fair Share Amendment

 To help working families and build a stronger economy for us all, we need to make sure we have quality public schools for our children, affordable public higher education, and a transportation system that works.
 Without investments in these common goals, working families fall behind and our communities suffer.

 New revenue is necessary to improve our public schools and pre-K programs; rebuild crumbling roads, bridges, sidewalks, and bike paths; make high-quality public higher education affordable; and invest in fast and reliable public transportation.